Slender, crunchy pods have a distinct, rich flavor.

 Beans as companion plants: Planted closely in rows spaced around two feet, bush bean plants blend well with like-sized warm-season vegetables such as peppers, tomatoes and eggplants.
-Between towers of pole bean plants, planting vines like squash can help keep weeds down.
+Between towers of pole bean plants, planting vines such as squash can help keep weeds down.
 Pole beans can help protect cool-season vegetables such as spinach and lettuces, as the weather warms.

 Harvest and Preserving Tips